RotorHazard/RotorHazard/doc/Website Layout.md

 * Button to save current lap/timing data to the database

 ### Settings (Admin Password Needed)
-* Buton the full clear and setup the database new
 * Button to start and stop the main communications loop with the arduino nodes
+* Set and adjusted rssi triggers
+* Set and adjusted vtx channels
 * Pilot add/delete/edit
 * Groups/heats add/delete/edit

-* Set and adjusted rssi triggers
+### Database (Admin Password Needed)
+* Buton to setup the database configured to user set number of nodes
+* Buton to full clear and setup the database new